freenetconf/yang-creator/README.md

   * uniq values should be set for all statements that can hold only one specific statement inside
   * default values and possible values - some statements can only have specific values
   * extension statements - dynamically created statements are not supported
-* help: create help window for users where they can see how to use yanger
+* help: create help window for users where they can see how to use YANG Creator
 * import/include: yang extension statements defined in other modules are not seen
 * import: depends on yang parser work
 * security, code cleanup and consolidation